kamster94/FrankPress/README.md

 - To run this, you'll need a free account from this site: https://auth0.com/.
 - To run this app, you need to create one application (with SPA profile), and one API.
 - Follow guides provided in Auth0 dashboard to find all relevant settings and populate appropriate secrets.

+## Sentry logging and telemetry

+- This app utilizes Sentry service to gather logs and requests performance.
+- To use it you'll need a free account from this site: https://sentry.io.
+- Remember to fill `Dsn` key in `Sentry` section of `appsettings.Development.json` using value from Sentry platform.
+- If you've configured everything properly, you should see logs from app gathered by Sentry in the dashboard.
+- If you have problems or questions regarding Sentry, check documentation at: https://docs.sentry.io/.

 ### Credits